Geometric pressure for multimodal maps of the interval: More on generalized multimodal maps

 Let $V$ be a bounded connected component of $\hK^{j_0}\setminus K$ for an integer $j_0$.
-Since all the critical points of $f$ are contained in $K$ the map $f$ maps $V$ diffeomorphically to $f(V)$.
+Since all the critical points of $f$ are contained in $K$, the map $f$ maps $V$ diffeomorphically to $f(V)$.
 Then Darboux property with $T$ equal to the closure of $V$ implies that either $f(V)$ is disjoint from $\hK$ or $f(V)$ is a bounded connected component of $\hK^{j_1} \setminus K$ for an integer $j_1$.
 We say a bounded connected component of $\hK^j \setminus K$ is \emph{small} if for every integer $n \ge 1$ the map $f^n$ is defined on $V$ and if $f^n(V)$ is contained in $\hK$.
 A small component is \emph{periodic} if there is an integer $k \ge 1$ such that $f^k(V) = V$.

-Extend $f$ to a $C^2$ multimodal map $g:I\to I$ of a closed interval containing $U$ with all critical points non-flat.
+Extend $f|_{\hK}$ to a $C^2$ multimodal map $g:I\to I$ of a closed interval containing $\hK$ in its interior, with all critical points non-flat.
 Then by \cite[Ch.
-IV, Theorem A]{dMvS} there is no wandering interval for $g$, in particular either $V$ is eventually periodic or $V$ is uniformly attracted to a periodic orbit $O(p)$.
-Notice that in the latter case all $f^n(V), j=0,1,...$ are pairwise disjoint since otherwise a boundary point of one of them, hence a point in $K$ would belong to another $f^n(V)$ that contradicts the disjointness of all $f^n(V)$ from $K$.
+IV, Theorem A]{dMvS} there is no wandering interval for $g$, in particular an interval $V$ as above that is small is either eventually periodic or is uniformly attracted to a periodic orbit $O(p)$.
+Notice that in the latter case all $f^n(V), n=0,1,...$ are pairwise disjoint since otherwise a boundary point of one of them, hence a point in $K$ would belong to another $f^n(V)$ that contradicts the disjointness of all $f^n(V)$ from $K$.

 The latter case however cannot happen.
 Indeed, $O(p)$ is in $K$ by compactness of $K$.
-However attracting periodic orbits cannot be in $K$, as $f|_K$ is topologically transitive and $K$ is infinite, compare arguments in Definition~\ref{periodic}.

-If $O(p)$ is indifferent and $V$ is not eventually periodic then for $x\in K$ being a boundary point of $V$ we have $f^n(x)\to O(p)$ and moreover $f^n(W)\to O(p)$ for $W$ a neighbourhood of $x$.
+However attracting periodic orbits cannot be in $K$, as $f|_K$ is topologically transitive and $K$ has no isolated points compare arguments after Corollary~\ref{no periodic} If $O(p)$ is indifferent and $V$ is not eventually periodic then for $x\in K$ being a boundary point of $V$ we have $f^n(x)\to O(p)$ and moreover $f^n(W)\to O(p)$ for $W$ a neighbourhood of $x$.
 Indeed denoting by $m$ a period of $p$ we can assume that $f^{m}$ is strictly monotone in a neighbourhood $D$ of $p$ since $\Crit(f)$ is finite, and all the points $f^n(x)$ belong to $D$ for $n$ large enough.
 Then by the monotonicity the intervals between them are also attracted to $O(p)$.
 Hence $f^n(W)$ converge to $O(p)$.
-(In particular $f^n(W)$ belong to $B_0(O(p))$ and $O(p)$ is attracting from at least one side.)
+(In particular $f^n(W)$ is contained in $B_0(O(p))$ and $O(p)$ is attracting or attracting from one side.)
 This again contradicts topological transitivity, as there is no return of $W$ to a neighbourhood of $x$.